semifor/Redis-RateLimit/README.md

 ## check($key | \\@keys)

-Returns true if any of the keys is rate limited.
+Returns true if any of the keys are rate limited.

 ## incr($key | \\@keys \[, $weight \])